 That quote was cited in the U.S. Copyright Office Report of 1988, presented to Congress by then Register Ralph Oman, examining the issue of state infringements and Eleventh Amendment immunity.
 At that time, five district courts had held that the copyright law did not anywhere clearly state that Congress expressly intended to abrogate state immunity from claims of copyright infringement.

-Shortly after this USCO report was published, the Supreme Court, in the case Pennsylvania v.
+Shortly after that USCO report was published, the Supreme Court, in the case Pennsylvania v.
 Union Gas, held that Congress, pursuant to its rights under the commerce clause in Article I, had the authority to abrogate state immunity.
 Based largely on the weight of that decision, Congress passed the Copyright Remedy Reform Act (CRCA) of 1990, along with its sibling laws the Patent Reform Act (PRA) and the Trademark Remedy Clarification Act (TRCA).
 This trio of IP laws responded to the obstacles presented in those prior cases during the 1980s by expressing Congress’s clear intent to abrogate immunity in suits pertaining to its Article I powers under paragraph 8.
 But …

 In 1996, in the case Seminole Tribe v.
 Florida, the majority opinion written by Justice Rehnquist overturned Union Gas, stating, “In overruling Union Gas today, we reconfirm that the background principle of state sovereign immunity embodied in the Eleventh Amendment is not so ephemeral as to dissipate when the subject of the suit is an area, like the regulation of Indian commerce, that is under the exclusive control of the Federal Government.”
 In other words, Seminole Tribe held that Article I powers are not sufficient grounds for Congress to abrogate state immunity, which meant that the three IP clarification laws of 1990 now rested on shaky ground.